-In the 21st century businesses are more globally integrated than ever before meaning international business expertise is highly sought after to understand the dynamic conditions and opportunities within a global market.
-Organisations need managers with skills in this field if they are to achieve their international aspirations.
+In the 21st century, businesses are more globally integrated than ever before.
+This means that international business expertise is vital in order to understand the dynamic conditions and opportunities within a global market.
+Organisations need highly skilled managers if they are to achieve their international aspirations.

-You will gain in-depth knowledge about the dynamic nature of global business environments and an understanding of international entrepreneurial activity, as well as experiencing industry based trips and professional speakers that will enhance your practice awareness.
-The aim of this course is to equip you with effective management and operational processes that will enable you to pursue a career path to managerial positions.
+The aim of this course is to equip you with effective management and operational processes that will enable you to pursue managerial positions.

 The aims of the module are to introduce students to the theoretical frameworks for analysing international business and developing international business strategies, and to equip students with the knowledge, skills and tools for developing and implementing international business strategy for international competitiveness.
 It improves students' cultural awareness and understanding of critical issues relating to the complexity of managing international operations, and develops students' critical and independent thinking, decision making and problem solving.

 The aims of the module are to provide an appreciation of the economic theory relevant to both trade, multinational enterprises MNEs, foreign direct investment FDI and globalisation; to introduce the students to all major strands of the debate about new trade theories, MNEs, and FDI; to acquire the necessary theoretical knowledge to evaluate and analyse policy issues relating to MNEs, business, trade and globalisation; and to develop the ability to undertake research in this area.